preciofishbone/OmniaDocsG2/pages/create-page/index.rst

 Every Block available also has a separate description, select the Block on this page for more information: :doc:`Blocks </blocks/index>`

-Some default blocks can already be in place for the Page Type, and besides that a wizard is started to help you with the necessary steps when creating a new page, for example:
+Some default blocks can already be in place for the Page Type, and besides that a wizard is started to help you with the necessary steps when creating a new page:

+6. Click "Next" for the next Wizard step.

 .. image:: new-page-example.png

-6. Click "Next" for the next Wizard step.
-7. Select a Contact Person for the page and add a Review Date, if needed.
-8. Add other property informaton if more fields are available.

-The Review Manager will get an e-mail when a page is nearing it's Review Date, as a reminder that the page may need some attention.
+7. Add Property information as needed.

-9. Click "Next" to go the next Wizard step.
+8. Click "Next" to go the next Wizard step.

 .. image:: new-page-properties-next.png